Growing and Caring for Hellebores

 Leaf spot, sometimes called black spot, is a common hellebore problem caused by a fungus.
-It spreads in damp conditions, and is characterized by large, dark brown or black spots on both sides of the leaves.
+It spreads in damp conditions and is characterized by large, dark brown or black spots on both sides of the leaves.
 It's treated by removing and destroying all affected foliage.
 Some gardeners try spraying with a copper fungicide as directed by the manufacturer, although some experts say the problem is incurable.
-Hellebores with tough, leathery leaves may survive even if they're infected.
+However, hellebores with tough, leathery leaves may survive even if they're infected.

-- Hostas – Their big, smooth leaves contrast nicely with toothy-edged hellebores.
+- Hostas – Their big, smooth leaves contrast nicely with toothy-edged Lenten roses.

-- Wood anemones (Anemone nemorosa) – Also called windflowers, these plants with deep green leaves and white blossoms naturalize easily in shady spots where hellebores grow.
+- Wood anemones (Anemone nemorosa) – These plants with deep green leaves and white blossoms naturalize easily in shady spots where hellebores grow.

-- Corydalis – A woodland perennial, corydalis produces mounds of ferny, medium green foliage for texture.
+- Corydalis – A woodland perennial, Corydalis produces mounds of ferny, medium green foliage.

-- Dicentras – Also called bleeding heart, this plant produces ferny, gray-green foliage.
+- Dicentras – Also called bleeding heart, this plant has ferny, gray-green foliage.

 - Lady's Mantle (Alchemilla) – Alchemilla's mounds of scalloped leaves range in color from olive green to light green.

-- Lungwort (Plumonaria) - Despite its uninviting name, lungwort's rough leaves add interest to winter plantings.
-Selections with silvery-white markings or splashes are especially eye-catching.
+- Lungwort (Plumonaria) - Despite its uninviting name, lungwort's leaves add interest to winter plantings.
+Selections with silvery-white markings or splashes of color are especially eye-catching.

 - Foamflower (Tiarella) – White or pink flowers are backed by clumps of lobed, evergreen leaves.
 Easy to grow, this plant tolerates the damp conditions hellebores prefer.